ibm-cloud-docs/containers/cluster-create-classic.md

     Every worker node is assigned a unique worker node ID and domain name that must not be changed manually after the cluster is created.
 If you change the ID or domain name, the Kubernetes master cannot manage your cluster.
     {: important}

-1. **Optional**: If you created your cluster in a [multizone metro location](/docs/containers?topic=containers-regions-and-zones#zones-mz), you can [spread the default worker pool across zones](/docs/containers?topic=containers-add-workers-classic) to increase the cluster's availability.
+1. **Optional**: If you created your cluster in a [multizone region](/docs/containers?topic=containers-regions-and-zones#zones-mz), you can [spread the default worker pool across zones](/docs/containers?topic=containers-add-workers-classic) to increase the cluster's availability.

 1. After your cluster is created, you can [begin working with your cluster by configuring your CLI session](/docs/containers?topic=containers-access_cluster).